-Students will need to download and install SQL Server database engine and SQL Server Management Studio to their local computers or in a cloud environment (Azure, Google, AWS etc).
-The Developer Edition of SQL Server 2019 is recommended.
-In addition to SQL Server
+Students will need to download and install SQL Server database engine and SQL Server Management Studio to their local computers or in a cloud environment (Azure, Google, AWS etc.).
+The Developer Edition of SQL Server 2019/22 is recommended.
+Entity-Relationship Diagram (ERD) tool of your choice is mandatory.
+Recommended ERD tools include draw.io, ERWin, and Microsoft Visio.